 You will complete InQuizitive learning quizzes on your own time, outside of class.
 The quiz assignments will be typically active for a week, (usually from Sunday to Sunday), with a deadline for completing the assignment by 8pm on the due day - typically Sundays (see the Course Schedule and Assignments tab on Canvas).
-Do not leave the assignments for the last minute.
-Each assignment will take 30 or more minutes to complete.
-Make sure to start the assignments early in the week so you can contact Norton online help well advance if you need help.
+Do not leave the assignments to the last minute.
+Each assignment will take at least 30 or more minutes to complete.
+Make sure to start the assignments early in the week so you can contact Norton online help well in advance if you need help.
 Technical difficulties are not a legitimate excuse for missing an assignment.
-There will be 10 InQuizitive assignments in total; typically one but occasionally two assignments every week; each worth 10 points.
+There will be 10 InQuizitive assignments in total; typically, one but occasionally two assignments every week; each worth 10 points.
+All InQuizitive learning quizzes should be accessed via our Canvas course site.
 Please see below for registration and access information for InQuizitive quizzes.